ReshanMaduka/Bolton-OOM-Assignment-Content-Posting-Application-/README.md

 # Bolton-OOM-Assignment-Content-Posting-Application

+## Overview
 In this application, there are two parts.
-A separate UI in the same application for the subscribing users to view the submitted content.
+A separate UI in the same application for the content-posting user to post their content and subscribing users to view the submitted content.

 ## Installation